jshufro/rocketpool-vfvm/README.md

 ARM64 and OSX support are under investigation.

+**WARNING**
+If you have generated `rocketpool.json` and/or pre-mined hashes, they may be antiquated by updates to Rocket Pool's smart contracts.
+These contract updates are rare, but as of this writing (2022-04-19), one is slated to happen soon.

+You will have to re-generate rocketpool.json (step 2) and re-mine your hashes (step 4) after each of these contract upgrades.

 ## Usage
 `vfvm` does not need to run on the same machine as your Rocket Pool node, however, it does need to query the rocketpool_api container for some data before it can begin mining.